ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

   April 24, 2023
   ___________

  Introduced  by  Sens.
-MANNION, GALLIVAN -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+MANNION,  CHU, GALLIVAN, GRIFFO -- read twice and ordered printed, and when printed to be committed to the Committee  on Civil  Service  and  Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with  Senate  Rule  6,  sec.
+8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the retirement and social security law, in  relation  to enacting the "State Police Retention act"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may be  cited  as the "State Police Retention act".
   §  2.
 Legislative  findings.
 Front  line public employees have faced unprecedented adverse health effects as the result of employer  mandates to  require state police officers to remain on-duty and physically pres- ent at their work locations during the deadly COVID-19  pandemic.
 These crucial  public  employees  mandated  to  continue  conducting  crucial services to the public during the most deadly  period  of  the  COVID-19 pandemic  displayed exemplary service, while often at a health detriment to the employee and their family.
 Prior to the  state  mandating  worker quarantines,  state  police  officers were already on the front lines of the pandemic transporting crucial medical supplies, test kits as well as COVID-19 samples throughout the state  to  laboratories  established  to test  suspected  COVID-19 submissions in order to gain an early foothold in statewide  treatment  protocols.
 Besides  the  strenuous  work  they already perform, additional duties as part of the early tracking, trans- porting  and testing of COVID-19 samples has resulted in a large contin- gent of state police officers to retire earlier than expected  and  thus reduced  overall manpower allotments that does not keep up with mandated duty requirements.
+This legislation offers an inducement to  retain  our

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01299-05-4
+ S. 6483--A  2

-This legislation offers an inducement to retain our most valued senior state police officers while affording  more  time  to hire, train and deploy replaced public employees.
+ most  valued  senior  state police officers while affording more time to hire, train and deploy replaced public employees.
   § 3.
 The retirement and social security law is amended by adding a new section 381-c to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01299-02-3
- S. 6483  2

   §  381-C. DEFERRED RETIREMENT OPTION PLAN PAYABLE TO MEMBERS AND OFFI- CERS OF THE DIVISION OF STATE  POLICE.
 A.  DEFERRED  RETIREMENT  OPTION PLAN.
 DEFERRED  RETIREMENT  OPTION  PLAN, (HEREINAFTER REFERRED TO AS